jseery-2076714/TOUB/reports/week_5.md

 - Abby: Finished help and list commands.
 Worked on level 1 of conversion.
 - Tu: Worked on mini game.
 - Tim: Added functionality to bot.
 Worked on levels of conversion.
-- Jack: Worked on writing tests, setup GitHub Actions CI service.
+- Jack: Worked on fixing existing tests, setup GitHub Actions CI service and fixed token issue.
 Worked on the google sheets API.
 - Samuel: Worked on minigame.